 Keep it lubricated

-Raichlen and all the books say to roll up a paper towel, grab it with tongs, dunk it in vegetable oil, and swab the cooking grates.
-Cook's Illustrated magazine says to repeat the process of oiling the grates 5 to 10 times.
+Many books say to roll up a paper towel, grab it with tongs, dunk it in vegetable oil, and swab the cooking grates.
+Cook’s Illustrated magazine says to repeat the process of oiling the grates 5 to 10 times.
 Might work, might not.
-It depends on the temp of the grates.
+It depends on the temp of the grates and what they are made from.

 I asked the AmazingRibs.com science advisor Prof. Greg Blonder about the pros and cons of lubricating the grill grates: “Metal grill grates, even shiny clean ones, are not really smooth.
 Under a microscope there are numerous scratches, pits, valleys, and ridges.
 The compounds in food are much colder than the grates and when the two meet a bond forms between them.
 If you oil the grates, below the smoke point of the oil, let’s say 400°F, the oil actually does coat the grating and helps release protein and fat.
 But if you ‘keep it hot’, above the smoke point, the oil cracks, smokes, and carbonizes almost instantly.
 The carbon and smoke don’t taste good, and the dry uneven carbon layer simply makes sticking worse.
 Even at high temps if you brush on oil and then immediately add food, the oil and food cool the grate and if it cools enough, the oil may not burn off.
 But no way it creates a stable non-stick surface.”
 In some cases the oil can actually build up and make the grates more sticky!